leeannehammond/seirf-phoenix-rising-hw/projects/project_1/README.md

 ## Squad Stand-ups

-You will have a squad stand-up at the beginning of Tuesday's and Wednesday's class, as well as at the beginning of Saturday's class, and directly after lunch break on Saturday.
+You will have a squad stand-up at the beginning of Saturday's class, and directly after lunch break on Saturday.
+As well as at the beginning of Tuesday's and Wednesday's class.

 ---

 # Project #1: Your first application

 ## Attendance
-There are no instructor-led lessons during project weeks, but we expect you to be present for every regularly scheduled Zoom session, and we expect you to work on your project approximately 4 hours per day, every day, for the whole week.
+There are no required instructor-led lessons during project weeks (there are some bonus lessons), but we expect you to be present for every regularly scheduled Zoom session, and we expect you to work on your project approximately 4 hours per day, every day, for the whole week.

 We also will **still have some attendance checks** during project week, as follows:

-  - **Saturday before project week**: You're required to meet up with someone from the instructional staff at whatever time you schedule to approve your project idea by the end of this day.
+  - **Wednesday before project week**: You're required to meet up with someone from the instructional staff at whatever time you schedule to approve your project idea by the end of this day.
 The easiest time to do it is directly after class during office hours, but you may want to schedule this earlier so you can get a start over the weekend.
-  - **Saturday of project week**: Project presentation day!
-You're required to be in the class zoom starting at 10:00 AM EST. You will have time to tidy up last-minute problems this day, but we **do not advise adding big features** during this time.
-Presentations will start ~3:00PM EST.
+  - **Wednesday of project week**: Project presentation day!
+You're required to be in the class zoom starting at 6:30PM EST. You will have time to tidy up last-minute problems this day, but we **do not advise adding big features** during this time.
+Presentations will start ~7:30PM EST.

 _Failure to make an attendance check will result in an unexcused absence for both morning and afternoon for that day_.